5 Ways to Transfer Photos from iPhone to SD Card

 • You can't view or transfer other iPhone content like music and movies.

 Method 3.
 How to Move Photos from iPhone to SD Card on Mac?

 For Mac users, it can also save much space on iPhone and keep precious memories safe by transferring photos from iPhone to an SD card.
 Since iPhone and Mac both belong to the Apple ecosystem, there are several ways to transfer data.
 Here we'll show you the procedures to transfer photos from iPhone to an SD card via the Photos app on Mac.

 Step 1.
 Connect your iPhone to the Mac with a USB cable and tap Trust on iPhone.

 Step 3.
-Put the SD card into an SD card reader and plug it to the Mac.
-Then just copy photos from Mac to your SD card.
+Put the SD card into an SD card reader and plug it into the Mac.
+Then just copy photos from your Mac to your SD card.

-After the transferring, you can use Mac Photos app to automatically delete the photos on your iPhone to free up space on the iPhone.
+After the transfer, you can use the Mac Photos app to automatically delete the photos on your iPhone to free up space on the iPhone.

 • You don't need to install any other apps.